 Since 1983, Steele has worked exclusively in collaboration with Kim Tomczak, producing videotapes, performances and photo/text works.
 They have received numerous grants and awards, including the Bell Canada Prize for Excellence in Video Art, administered by the Canada Council for the Arts, the Peter Herndorff Award for Media Arts through the Toronto Arts Awards, and, in 2005, a Governor-General’s Award for lifetime achievement in Visual & Media Arts.
 They have been awarded two public art commissions, one for an outdoor screen at Toronto’s Dundas Square, and Watertable, a light installation that marks the original shoreline of Lake Ontario.

-Steele is a co-founder of Vtape and teaches at the University of Toronto, where she is the Director of the Visual Studies program in the Daniels Faculty of Architecture, Landscape and Design.
+Steele is a co-founder of Vtape and taught at the University of Toronto, where she was the Director of the Visual Studies program in the Daniels Faculty of Architecture, Landscape and Design.
 Steele and Tomczak were awarded an Honorary Doctorate by the University of British Columbia (Okanagan) in 2009.